saecki/zig-grep/paper/paper.typ

 ```]

 == Ecosystem
-Compared to C++, Java, or Rust the std library of zig is quite minimal.
+Compared to C++ @cppreference, Java, or Rust @rustlang the std library of Zig is quite minimal.
-Neither the zig language itself, nor the std library provide a datatype for strings.
+Neither the Zig language itself, nor the std library provide a datatype for strings.
 String literals are represented as byte slices (`[]const u8`), which allows using the whole range of `std.mem.*` functions to operate on them.
-There is no unicode support.
-This is done intentionally, and user space libraries can implement their own string datatypes if necessary (TODO: link github issues).
 - somewhat immature ecosystem
     - missing regex library
     - async not available in `0.11` self-hosted compiler